muazu11/web-mail-server/README.md

 - Ubuntu Server (Latest LTS recommended)
 - MySQL 8.0+
-- PHP 8.3+
+- PHP 7.3+
-- Nginx 1.26+
+- Nginx
 - Minimum 2GB RAM

 ## Installation
-## Note that the LEMP stack was installed through its repositories (not Ubuntu default repositories).
+## The LEMP Stack should not be installed from Ubuntu's default repository, as packages in Ubuntu's default repositories may be outdated.
+The latest stable versions should be installed from the Nginx, MySQL, and Ondrej repositories.
 ## Ubuntu 22.04
 ## Nginx- https://nginx.org/en/linux_packages.html
 ## PHP 8.3- https://www.atlantic.net/dedicated-server-hosting/how-to-install-php-8-3-on-ubuntu-22-04/